iqrfsdk/iot-starter-kit/README.md

 - Setup IQRF sensors and actuators
 - Connect IQRF coordinator to the UP board
-- Install ready IQRF deamon on the UP
+- Install ready IQRF daemon on the UP
 - Connect the UP to Azure cloud

 You can afterwards connect any IQRF interoperable devices available on http://www.iqrf.shop.